kdanieladams/buzzerjs/server/README.md

 # Buzzer.js Server

 Simple buzzer app for debates.
-This is the server-side app, written in Express.js.
+This is the server-side app, written with Express.js/Socket.io.

 ## Project setup
 ```